mvolkmann/blog/src/prolog.md

 For example, the rule head `parent_child(P, C)` makes it clear that the first argument represents a parent and the second argument represents a child.

-Some might also use the functor name `parent_of` or simply `parent`.
+Good rules can be used in multiple directions, supporting multiple usage modes.
+For example, it should be possible to use the `parent_child` rule to find the children of a given parent, find the parents of a given child, and find all known combinations of parent and child.
+Using a name such as `parent_of` and `parent` makes this less clear.

-Good functor names are general and describe relationships without implying a direction.
-Bad functor names do neither.
+Good functor names are general and describe a relationship rather than an action.
-For example, functor names containing words like "count", "drop", or "find" imply that the clause is meant to be used in a specific direction.
+Functor names containing words like "count", "drop", "find", or "sort" imply that it performs an action rather than describing a relationship.
+For example, a rule that describes a relationship between a list and a sorted version of the list might be named "list_sorted" or "list_ascending".
+These indicate that the rule has two arguments which are an unsorted list and a sorted list.

 The `is` operator evaluates its right-hand side as an arithmetic expression and assign the result to its left-hand side.